Well, thought you’d drop by, did you? I’m so glad you did!

 I blame Norfolk for my sardonic sense of humour, which I haven’t managed to shake off now that I live in London.
 Before this, I lived up in Sheffield where I stood at the front of a classroom and waved Macbeth at teenagers.
 I love Yorkshire.
 I left a bit of my heart up there amongst the heather.

 This may have been why I specialised in the study of masculinity after finishing a BA in English Literature and Creative Writing.
 I spent a year doing an MA in Eighteenth Century Literature where I subconsciously started wearing a lot of lace and empire line clothing.
-Ah, those were the happy days.
 I basically spent my time arguing about the establishment of the English Gentleman in the wake of the French revolution and how it relates to men’s inability to talk about their feelings.
 DM me if you’d like full dissertation (no one has yet, but I live in hope).

-I have just finished my third novel.
-It’s called The Wedding Crasher and is a riot of people trying to make an elite wedding happen on an island against very obvious signs that it shouldn’t happen.
-My books are funny (so I’ve been told) and uplifting.
+I am currently writing a new novel, which is in the drafting stage.
+My previous books are funny (so I’ve been told) and uplifting.
 The Lonely Fajita is about a tech start up, a woman in her 20s called Elissa Evans, and geriatrics and it came runner-up in the inaugural Comedy Women in Print awards.
 I had a fun night drinking sparkling wine and pretending my heels didn't hurt.
 The Sister Surprise is my second novel and follows Ava, who is a young journalist trying to find the half-sister she didn’t know existed.

 If you’re interested in my workshops or want to hear about mentoring opportunities, head over here.